CtrlK

 Actionability

-Provides fully executable commands (pytest, git, ruff, mypy), concrete code examples (Python tests, bash commands), specific commit message formats, and exact markdown syntax for plan updates.
-The 11-step lifecycle and phase completion protocol are copy-paste ready.
+Provides fully executable commands (pytest, git, ruff, mypy), concrete code examples (Python tests, bash commands), specific commit message templates, and exact markdown formats for plan.md updates.
+The 11-step lifecycle and phase completion protocol are copy-paste ready with real commands.

 3 / 3